zalando/postgres-operator/docs/reference/operator_parameters.md

   Postgres username used for replication between instances.
 The default is `standby`.

+* **additional_owner_roles**
+  Specifies database roles that will become members of all database owners.
+  Then owners can use `SET ROLE` to obtain privileges of these roles to e.g. create/update functionality from extensions as part of a migration script.
+  Note, that roles listed here should be preconfigured in the docker image and already exist in the database cluster on startup.
+One such role can be `cron_admin` which is provided by the Spilo docker image to set up cron jobs inside the `postgres` database.
+Default is `empty`.

 * **enable_password_rotation**
   For all `LOGIN` roles that are not database owners the operator can rotate credentials in the corresponding K8s secrets by replacing the username and